Employer Branding and Recruitment Marketing

 2. Identify Your Audience

-In any writing or content creation endeavor, you must answer two basic yet critical questions: What is your purpose, and who is your search-for-work-on-the-internet-linkedin-page-on-the-display-of-laptopaudience?
+In any writing or content creation endeavor, you must answer two basic yet critical questions: What is your purpose, and who is your audience?
 We addressed the point of purpose above, so now you need to identify your audience for your recruitment marketing blog in general and individual blog posts.
 A passive job seeker needs to be engaged differently from an active one.
 The candidate with 15 years of experience and in the middle of their career journey has different needs than the new college or grad school graduate.

 Identifying who your content is for and what you want your audience to take away from your blog post is the heart and soul of basic marketing strategies and thus holds for recruitment marketing and your blog.
 To demonstrate that you and your company understand what the job seeker values and desires in a workplace, you need to speak to them in a way they can connect.